bookwyrm/bookwyrm.github.com/contracting.md

 I’m available for contracting for both front-end and back-end development.

 I’ve been involved in web development since 1997.
-Since that time, I’ve worked with many Silicon Valley tech companies, both large and small.
+In that time, I’ve worked with many Silicon Valley tech companies, both large and small.

 I can take a Photoshop comp and turn it into a standards-compliant website that looks great in browsers down to IE7 (and is readable in IE6) or I can take a set of requirements and define and implement a backend solution to satisfy them.